Pon41ks/Clicker/README.md

 # Clicker
-It's my first try to make simple clicker
+ it's my first try to make a simple clicker